CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 # Project Documentation Overview

-This repository contains detailed documentation for various aspects of our project infrastructure and setup.
+This repository contains the helm chart and documentation for deploying CAST Imaging on Azure AKS or Amazon EKS.

 ## Infrastructure Setup Guides